Long Island City in 1776 Book Reading in Astoria

 Join author Richard Melnick for a reading of Long Island City in 1776 on Wednesday, May 13 at 7 PM at the Advance Masonic Temple in Astoria, NY.
 Hosted by the Greater Astoria Historical Society and Astoria Masons.

-Welcoming Harmony-Pilgrim Assembly #6 to Advance Masonic Temple
+Welcoming Harmony-Pilgrim Assembly No.6 to Advance Masonic Temple

 Harmony-Pilgrim Assembly No. 6, Order of the Rainbow for Girls, will relocate to Advance Masonic Temple in Astoria this September.
 In this welcome message, W.M.
 Antonio “Pon” DeCaro highlights the Assembly’s history, mission, and upcoming June ice cream social.